Did you know there’s a plant named after a time of day?

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-The flowers remain open throughout the night and into the morning, when temperatures rise and the flowers wilt.
-Like daylilies, four o’clock flowers bloom just a single time, then wilt and eventually fall off the plant.
+They remain open throughout the night and into the morning when temperatures rise and the flowers wilt.
+Like daylilies, four o’clock flowers bloom just a single time, then fade and eventually fall off the plant.

 On cloudy days, the flowers open earlier and sometimes won’t close at all.
 Again, this is not due to a lack of light, but rather, to temperatures that are lower than usual.